 Cause I kind of like being hot.
 Not.

 What I actually love is healthy food that gives my taste buds happy thoughts, and this fits the bill.

-- 1 cup dried lentils or monggo beans
+- 1 cup dried green or brown lentils, or monggo beans

 - 3 cloves garlic, minced